vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 This section contains a lot of theory.
 For implementation details, please skip to [Logical Loss Functions In Vehicle](#logical-loss-functions-in-vehicle).

 ---

 ## Motivation
-The goal of this section is to answer one question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_
+We will begin this chapter with a question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_
 The long tradition of robustifying neural networks in machine learning has a few methods ready.
-For example, we can re-train the networks with new data that was augmented using images within the desired $\epsilon$-balls, or generate adversarial examples (sample images closest to the decision boundary) within the given $\epsilon$-balls during training.
+For example, we can re-train the networks with new data that was augmented using images within the desired $\epsilon$-balls, or generate adversarial examples (sample images closest to the boundary of the $\epsilon$-ball) during training.
 Let us breifly explore these approaches.

 [need citations for data augmentation/adversarial trianing]: #

 ## Current Approaches
-**Data Augmentation** works by generating additional data within the $\epsilon$-balls of the original training data points, done using methods such as random sampling.
-The augmented data points are assigned the same label as the original ones they were augmented from.
+**Data Augmentation** works by generating additional data within the $\epsilon$-balls of the original training data points, usually done using methods such as rotation, cropping, flipping, random sampling, etc. The augmented data points are assigned the same label as the original ones they were augmented from.
 We can then use our usual training methods with this augmented dataset with the hope that it will improve the network's average-case robustness [@SK19].

 Unfortunately, this approach has its problems.
 Firstly, if our original sampled data point is already very close to the decision boundary, there is a chance that an augmented data point will actually lie on the wrong side, even though it is still within the $\epsilon$-ball.
 This means it will have been assigned the wrong label: